twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 2. Shows Jesus' Humility
 3. Fulfills Prophecy
 4. Is Mysterious
-5. Is necessary or Salvation
+5. Is necessary for Salvation
 <!--ID: 1746895307260-->

 ___